dimagi/commcare-cloud/docs/howto/automate_ssl.md

 ---

 ## How to setup.
+To setup the automate renewal we can use commcare-cloud command after making following changes.
 * Add `letsencrypt_cchq_ssl: True` variable in `proxy.yml`

 * Add configuration to create symlink to `privkey.pem` and `fullchain.pem` in `src/commcare_cloud/ansible/roles/nginx/tasks/install.yml`

 Following variables are predefined
-ENV_SITE_HOT: Site for which certificate is renewed
+* ENV_SITE_HOT: Site for which certificate is renewed
-ssl_keys_dir: Directory to keep ssl certificate and keys links for nginx.
+* ssl_keys_dir: Directory to keep ssl certificate and keys links for nginx.

 ```
 name: Link ENV SSL cert
   become: yes